benthepoet/farmadeus/content/logs/farm-log-2019.md

 Authors: Ben Hanna

 ### November 21, 2019
+Capped air prune beds (A, B) with hardware mesh to prevent birds and rodents from stealing seeds.

+---

+### November 20, 2019
 Planted 11 Shagbark Hickory seeds in air prune bed that was planted with American Hazelnut on November 10, 2019.
 Covered with straw mulch.

 Removed Antonovka Apple and Siberian Crab Apple from soaking and placed in refrigerator.
 Packed in moist paper towel due to small seed size.